pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 ======================================

-This guide discusses how to install packages using :ref:`pip` and the standard library's virtual environment manager :ref:`venv`.
+This guide discusses how to install packages using :ref:`pip` and the standard library's virtual environment :ref:`venv`.
 The guide covers how to:

 * Install and update pip